The Day of the Triffids: Summary

 En route, Bill rescues a young sighted girl named Susan, whom he finds trapped alone at home, while her young brother lies dead in the garden, killed by a triffid.
 He buries the boy and takes Susan with him.
 A few days later, during a night of heavy rain, they see a faint light in the distance.
 Upon reaching it, they discover Josella and her friends.

-The survivors attempt to establish a self-sufficient colony in Sussex with some success but are constantly under threat from the triffids, which mass around the fenced exterior.
+The survivors attempt to establish a self-sufficient colony in Sussex with some success, but are constantly under threat from the triffids, which mass around the fenced exterior.
 Several years pass, until one day a representative of Beadley's faction lands a helicopter in their yard and reports that his group has established a colony on the Isle of Wight.
 Durrant's talk of Dorset was a deliberate attempt to throw Bill off on his journey to find Beadley.
 While Bill and the others are reluctant to leave their own settlement, the group decide to see the summer out in Sussex before moving to the Isle of Wight.

 Their plans are hurried by the arrival of an armoured car of the militaristic representatives of a self-appointed, despotic government.
-Bill recognises the leader as a ruthless young man he had encountered on a scavenging expedition in London, whom he had watched cold-bloodedly execute one of his own group who had fallen ill.
-The latter plans to give Bill a large number of blind people to care for and use on the farm as slave labour; he will also take Susan as hostage.
+Bill recognises the leader as a ruthless young man he had encountered on a scavenging expedition in London, whom he had watched cold-bloodedly kill one of his own group who had fallen ill.
+The latter plans to give Bill a large number of blind people for whom to care and use on the farm as slave labour; he will also take Susan as hostage.
 Feigning agreement, Bill's group throw a party, during which they encourage the visitors to get drunk.
 Creeping out of the house whilst the visitors are fast asleep, they disable the armoured car by pouring honey into the fuel tank and drive through the gates, leaving them open for the triffids to pour in.
 The novel ends with Bill's group on the Isle of Wight, determined one day to destroy the triffids and reclaim their world.